Below are 15 vegan thanksgiving main dishes that will be a great addition to your Thanksgiving dinner.

 Meatloaf can sometimes get a bad reputation, but there will most likely be no leftovers once this is served on Thanksgiving.
 The beauty of this is the filling may not be meat, but we’re still getting the protein we need from plant-based alternatives.

-Hands down this vegan stuffed acorn squash recipe not only tastes like fall but also will be the quickest thanksgiving main you’ll ever make.
+Hands down this vegan stuffed acorn squash recipe tastes like fall.
+Also it will be the quickest thanksgiving main you’ll ever make.

 Have you tried any of these vegan thanksgiving mains yet?